Float tanks in Perth, providing true sensory deprivation

 Stimulates left and right brain synchronization

-Shifts the brainwaves from unwanted beta levels to theta, alpha,
+Shifts the brainwaves from unwanted beta levels to theta, alpha, and delta brainwaves.

 Induces relaxation and a state of calmness